15 January - 18 February 2020

 Describe the ethical issues raised by the research.
 Also describe the plan on how to address ethical dilemmas that may arise.
 Please justify why the research should be carried out against the background of the ethical issues identified.
 How do the questions and expected results measure up in relation to the ethical issues?
 Please also state whether the research involves any handling of personal data, or experiments on animals or human subjects.
 If no ethical issues are raised, please justify this.

-The research programme shall consist of brief but complete information relating to the nomination, and shall cover a maximum of eight page-numbered A4 pages in Arial, font size 11, single line spacing, including references and any images.
+The research programme shall consist of brief but complete information about the nomination.
+It shall cover a maximum of 8 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.

-The research programme shall include the following headings and information, listed in the following order:
+The research programme must include the following headings and information, listed in the following order:

 - Justification: Justify the visiting researcher’s visit.